what3words/w3w-arcgis-experience-builder-widget/README.md

         - The Lat/Long coordinates options allows you to display the WGS84 coordinates of the related what3words address;
         - The Zoom button allows you to get to 5000m closer to the point on the map;
         - The Copy button allows you to copy the what3words to your clipboard;
-        - The Popup message once is enabled you can display a popup message with the what3words address info above the map marker after tapping anywhere on the map.
+        - With Popup message enabled you can display a popup message with the what3words address info above the map marker after tapping anywhere on the map.

 ![Drag and drop widget](./docs/ScreenShot-03-drag-and-drop-w3w.png)